The South East Coast of Ireland

 It provides information on life in Ireland through the 18th and 19th centuries, the mass emigration, the Great Famine, and on how criminals were transported to Australia for petty crimes.

 This is a great area to begin touring Ireland by car, there is just so much to see and you will enjoy your Ireland road trip immensely with visits to castles, pubs, medieval towns, neolithic sites and just enjoying your Ireland Itinerary.
+If you plan to rent a car and I highly recommend it you need to read Here are some great tips for renting a car in Ireland for your road trip. by Expert Vagabond.

 Are there places that should be on this list that I missed?
 If you want to write about a place you have visited please feel free to contact me and I will add it with your photos and links to your blog and SM channels.